-

 Track: Africa

-Hub in Cape Town.
+Hubs in Cape Town and Tanzania, with Zimbabwe in conversation.
 One winning team ($1,000 total).

 Track: Asia

-Hubs in Bengaluru and Shanghai.
+Hubs in Bengaluru, India (SAFL), Shanghai, and Vietnam (Hanoi and Ho Chi Minh City).
 Two winning teams ($2,000 total).

 Asia spans the full spectrum of AI governance approaches.
 India's "Seven Sutras" framework explicitly prioritizes innovation over restraint.
 China has enacted more sector-specific AI regulations than any other country.
 Vietnam's AI law took effect in March 2026, the first binding AI legislation in Southeast Asia.
 The ASEAN Guide on AI Governance and Ethics offers a voluntary regional framework.
 Projects can address cross-border governance harmonization, safety evaluations for non-English language models, technical AI safety research, or region-specific risk assessments.